borhanmukto/Kaggle-House-Price-Prediction/README.md

 # Kaggle-House-Price-Prediction

-# This was my first try and I scored this.
-I am currently working on hyperparameter tuning and also feature engineering to Improve the score
+# This was my first attempt at Kaggle Learning Competitions; I am learning more about feature engineering, data processing, data imputation, data scaling, feature encoding, and ensemble methods for supervised ML models.